SMart-08/pysql/README.md

 * Because the application is developed on OOPs methodology, the code is easy to maintain and modify.

 Further Improvement Possibilities:
-As Query writting process has been automated, User is restricted to a predefined set of commands.
+As Query writing process has been automated, User is restricted to a predefined set of commands.
 Requirements for additional features from User's side can be fulfilled by Developer in no time.
 Adding features is an easy task because of Clean understandable Code & OOPs benefits.

 System Requirements
 * pyhton3 installed with mysql-connector module (scr: https://pypi.org/project/mysql-connector-python/ )
 * mysql installed
-* Database_details,user_id & password modified in pysql.py file.
+* Database_details,user_id & password must modified in pysql.py file.

 learning never ends, explore: https://www.geeksforgeeks.org/mysql-connector-python-module-in-python/